kedacore/keda-docs/content/docs/2.5/scalers/influxdb.md

 ### Authentication Parameters

 You can authenticate by using an authorization token.
+You can also specify `serverURL`, `organizationName`, and `authToken` via a `TriggerAuthentication` or `ClusterTriggerAuthentication` and then specify this via `authenticationRef`.
+See [Authentication](https://keda.sh/docs/2.4/concepts/authentication/#re-use-credentials-and-delegate-auth-with-triggerauthentication) for more details.

 **Authorization Token Authentication:**